scientifichackers/zproc/docs/user/communication.rst

 you can start the server manually, and provide the Context with the address of the server.

-If you manually provide the address to :py:class:`.Context`, then zproc won't start the server itself, and you have to do it manually, using :py:func:`.start_server`:
+If you manually provide the address to :py:class:`.Context`, then zproc won't start the server itself, and you have to do it manually, using :py:func:`.start_server`.

 This is useful when you want 2 separate scripts to access the same state.